Tom Lohr is an avid fan of science, space travel and exploration. He has spent 13 months at the science station at the South Pole.

 Santa Fe is New Mexico's state capital and a haven for artists.
 Tourists flock to the the city to sample fine dining, boutique shops, and the occasional celebrity sighting.
 Visitors can become so immersed in the culture of art and hobnobbery that they forget Santa Fe is surrounded by some of the most stunning natural scenery in the American West.

 Even the most casual visit to Santa Fe should include at least a few hours exploring the fabulous mountain trails leading out of the city and into the hills.
 In addition to the discovery of outdoor adventure so close to town, you might even work off a few of those pounds those irresistible restaurants added.

-Picacho Peak is an 8,577 foot mountain to the east of Santa Fe that provides a breathtaking view of the city and surrounding landscape.
+Picacho Peak is an 8,577-foot mountain to the east of Santa Fe that provides a breathtaking view of the city and surrounding landscape.
 It is a moderate hike that takes about 1 hour 45 minutes up and about 45 minutes down.
-Including a stop at the top to take it all in, anyone in decent shape should be able to complete this hike in 3 hours or less.
-It is a dog friendly trail, so feel free to take your bestie with you; just be sure to bring some extra water for your pet.
+Including a stop at the top to take it all in, anyone in decent shape should be able to complete this hike in three hours or less.
+It is a dog-friendly trail, so feel free to take your bestie with you; just be sure to bring some extra water for your pet.

 Stay Hydrated With the Camelbak Rouge